-Museum University Student Educators (MUSE)
+Museum Student Educators (MuSE)

 I like the feeling of knowing you have had an impact on someone else’s day and made their visit more enjoyable.
 It is also good to feel part of a larger organisation different from everyday university life.

-Eleanor Dillon, 4th Year MA Classics/English Literature
+Eleanor Dillon, MA Classics/English Literature

-I enjoy the rush of pride I feel in myself, the MUSE programme, The Hunterian and the University when a group of visitors applauds at the end of a tour.
+I enjoy the rush of pride I feel in myself, the MuSE programme, The Hunterian and the University when a group of visitors applauds at the end of a tour.
 Delivering tours has given me a sense of achievement and purpose outside my studies by doing something extra-curricular which I think is really worthwhile for my own personal development and the community.

-Mairi Hamilton, 3rd Year MA History
+Mairi Hamilton, MA History